slopp/snowreport/README.md

 Speaking of local development, in dagster I developed everything locally with Python.
 I didn't have to mess with Docker or minikube.
 In other schedulers I would have done the initial development with cloud resources, which dramatically slows things down (see v2 of this project).
 I get really distracted if I have to wait for Kubernetes schedulers to test a code change!

  Once my dagster code was ready I did have to setup my production deployment, which took some Kubernetes iterations.
 However, those iterations were config iterations not code changes - a one-time setup cost for the project.
 Now that production and staging are configured, I can make changes to my core code locally without ever waiting on the Kubernetes setup.

+ The code structure also makes it possible to do unit tests that use mock resources.

 ### Internal Architecture